-Under certain circumstances, the bill makes it a violation of the law for a business to leave physical improvements on a project unfinished if the work is required by an unexpired site plan, subdivision (with less than 400 units), or inland wetlands approval.
-Specifically, the bill makes it a violation if the municipal ZEO or the inland wetlands agency's agent, as applicable, determine that the (1) business has no intent to resume the required work within a reasonable time period and (2) incomplete work creates a public health or safety hazard.
+Under certain circumstances, the bill makes it a violation of the law for a business to leave improvements on a project unfinished if the work is required by an unexpired site plan, subdivision (with less than 400 units) plan, or inland wetlands approval.
+It similarly makes it a violation for a business to construct an improvement that does not conform to these plans' or approvals' specifications.
+Specifically, the bill makes the suspended or nonconforming work a violation if the municipal ZEO or the inland wetlands agency's agent, as applicable, determine that the:

+- 1. business has suspended its efforts to complete work needed to meet the plan's or approval's requirements, - 2. business has no intent to resume the required work within a reasonable time, and - 3. incomplete or nonconforming work creates a public health or safety hazard.